How Roy DeMeo Perfected The Art Of Making People Disappear

 Hitman Richard Kuklinski claimed to have killed some 200 people in ways that remain viscerally horrifying several decades later — but many believe that his story is largely made-up.

-In order to kill often and not get caught, Roy DeMeo devised a specific method when it came to handling murders.
-The process was called the Gemini Method, named after the crew’s popular hangout spot, the Gemini Lounge where most of the murders happened.
+In order to kill often and not get caught, Roy DeMeo devised a specific method when it came to handling murders: the Gemini Method, named after the crew’s popular hangout spot, the Gemini Lounge where most of the murders happened.

 Richard Kuklinski

-Getty Images/BettmannRichard Kuklinski, a hitman Roy DeMeo often used.
+Getty Images/BettmannRichard Kuklinski, a hitman Roy DeMeo often employed.

 During his reign as leader of the DeMeo Crew, Roy DeMeo made a case to Gaggi for them to partner with an Irish American gang called the Westies.
-DeMeo was right and the partnership between the Westies and the Gambinos proved to be very lucrative.
-This gave DeMeo a stamp of approval by the Gambino family.
+DeMeo’s intuition turned out to be a benefit to both crews, and this newfound partnership was a highly lucrative endeavor.

-But as the 1980s rolled around, investigations into the Gambino family by the FBI had grown as a number of missing people and murders were linked to the Gambinos and the Gemini Club.
-Police were being fed tips by numerous informants and the FBI was holding routine stakeouts by the Gemini Club.
+Then, as the 1980s rolled around, investigations into the Gambino family by the FBI had grown as a number of missing people and murders were linked to the Gambinos and the Gemini Club.
+Police were being fed tips by numerous informants, and the FBI was holding routine stakeouts by the Gemini Club.

 If you liked this article, next you can read about Albert Anastasia, the mob boss who was killed while getting a haircut.
 Then you can dive in deeper and learn about the facets of the American mafia in the 1980s.